CHC Helicopter: CHC era

 In late February 2008, all of CHC's shares were purchased by First Reserve, a US private equity company, for CAD$3.7 billion ($3.5 billion), following the latter's uninvited offer.
 Around this same time period, the word "Corporation" was dropped from the company's name, having been formally rebranded as CHC Helicopter.
 In January 2014, the company announced its intention to raise up to $529 million through an initial public offering, the proceeds of which it mainly intended to use to paydown its outstanding debts.
 On January 16, 2014, CHC announced an initial public offering of 31,000,000 shares at a price of $10 per share.

 On January 15, 2016, CHC offered 31,000,000 shares at US$5.17.
 On February 1, 2016 the New York Stock Exchange delisted the CHC's ordinary shares, pursuant to Section 802.01B of the NYSE's Listed Company Manual requiring NYSE-listed companies to maintain an average market capitalization of $15 million or more over the preceding thirty trading days.
 The NYSE also suspended trading of the Company's ordinary shares effective immediately.
 On May 5, 2016, the company filed for Chapter 11 Bankruptcy.
 CHC's bankruptcy was attributed to recent drops in the price of oil having negatively impacted revenue, making it unable to service the company's high burden of debt; other helicopter operators were also reported to be struggling under the prevailing economic conditions of the period as well.
 Reflecting the company's drop in performance, CHC's share value dropped from US$176.10 on November 17, 2014 to US$0.45 by June 17, 2016.
 During July 2016, a Texas court allowed CHC to shed 65 helicopters from its financial obligations, the majority of its Eurocopter AS332 Super Puma fleet.
 On March 1, 2017, a reorganized CHC emerged, relaunching its brand and web presence.
 Key creditors took over majority ownership of the newly restructured company, but the deal froze out existing shareholders.
 In December 2019, a 18-month-long dispute between CHC and British union staff over pay was settled.

-Divisions

-CHC manages its global operations through the following divisions: